hammal/quadrature-leapfrog-simulations/README.md

 # A Control-Bounded Quadrature Leapfrog ADC
-This repository contains the simulation code for the parper [A Control-Bounded Quadrature Leapfrog ADC][paper].
+This repository contains the simulation code for the paper A Control-Bounded Quadrature Leapfrog ADC[paper].

 ## Install
 To execute the code requires